-Bespoke consultations can be offered to provide a reflective space to consider a young person's needs and any worries or concerns with regards their presentation.
-Consultations can be used to develop understanding, as well as to consider specific challenges or issues and how to respond to them.
-They may be one-offs, a series or as part of a drop-in clinic, and may be attended by individuals or whole networks.
-Topics can include:
+Bespoke consultations can be offered to provide a reflective space to consider a young person's needs and to develop understanding, as well as to consider specific challenges or issues and how to respond to them in attachment/trauma-focussed ways.
+They may be attended by individuals or whole networks and may cover topics including:

 Bespoke and specialist training is available on topics including:

 Attachment theory Therapeutic re-parenting Managing risky behaviours

 Attachment & development Understanding specific behaviours Sexualised behaviours

 Early trauma & development Loss & bereavement Attachment needs in school